krisives/d2s-format/README.md

 and other pieces of data.

-Integers are stored in [little endian](https://en.wikipedia.org/wiki/Endianness) byte order, which is the native byte ordering on a x86 architecture which Diablo II is based on.
+Integers are stored in [little endian](https://en.wikipedia.org/wiki/Endianness) byte order, which is the native byte ordering on a x86 architecture Diablo II is based on.

 ## Header